-The Foundation may invest in any or all of the following asset categories:
+RCFNS may invest in any or all the following asset categories:

-- 1. Publicly traded common shares or securities convertible into same and warrants to purchase same. - Bonds, notes, debentures and other debt securities of: Federal, Provincial and Municipal Governments, including their agencies and including debt securities insured or guaranteed by same. - 3.
-Bonds, notes, debentures of utilities and publicly traded companies. - 4.
+- 1. Publicly traded common shares or securities convertible into the same and warrants to purchase the same. - 2.
+Bonds, notes, debentures, and other debt securities of:

+Federal, Provincial and Municipal Governments, including their agencies and including debt securities insured or guaranteed by same.

+- 3. Bonds, notes, debentures of utilities and publicly traded companies. - 4.
 Pooled Funds or Mutual Funds eligible for trust fund investment - 5.
 Cash and demand deposits. - 6.
 Money market securities. - 7.
-All investments must fit with RCFNS Mandate and be used with a climate and gender equality lens
+All investments must fit with RCFNS' policies and guiding principles.